ansteh/shape-json/README.md

 ```

 ## Parse input by a scheme defined as json.
-Consider you want to transform the below flat json object, into a nested json object we used to from MEAN stack.
+Consider you want to transform the below json object, into a nested json object we used to from MEAN stack.
 ```js
 var input = [
   {pid: 1, contributor: 'jdalton', projectID: 1, projectName: 'lodash'},